-El Reno- Freedom Fest will take over Lake El Reno with activities like beach volleyball, swimming, fishing and live music.
-Beginning at 6 p.m., families can participate in zip line events, inflatables and live music.
-A spectacular fireworks show will begin at dusk.
+El Reno – Freedom Fest will take over Lake El Reno with activities like face panting, inflatables and live music.
+The fun starts at 4 p.m. and the fireworks show will begin at sundown.

-Midwest City- The Tribute to Liberty event will be held in Joe B. Barnes Park with live music and fireworks, beginning at 9:45 p.m.
+Midwest City – The Tribute to Liberty event will be held in Joe B. Barnes Regional Park with live music and fireworks, beginning at 9:45 p.m.

-Oklahoma City- State Fair Park will transform as the Red, White & Boom celebration kicks off the Fourth of July.
-The Oklahoma City Philharmonic will present a live concert on the Bandshell Stage beginning at 8:30 p.m. with a fireworks show at 10 p.m.
+Oklahoma City – The Red, White & Boom celebration kicks off at the State Fair park.
+The Oklahoma City Philharmonic will present a live concert at 8:30 p.m. with a fireworks show at 10 p.m.

 Bricktown 4th Fest will also be lighting up the skies with a fantastic fireworks show.
 The festival will be held in Lower Bricktown, and admission to the public is free.
 The festival will kick off at 4 p.m. on July 4.
 Fireworks will begin immediately following the Oklahoma City Dodgers game.
 Bricktown merchants in the area will also be offering special deals.

 Stillwater – The Chickashaw Boomer Blast Fireworks Show will take place at Boomer Lake Park in Stillwater.
 Residents are encouraged to bring lawn chairs and blankets to sit back and enjoy the free show.
 Parking is free and lots open at 6:30 p.m. and Lakeview Road bridge will be closed and open for guests.
 The 20-minute show will start around 9:35 p.m.